nuxencs/seasonpackarr/README.md

 again.
 The issue in the given example is the additional `A` after `DDP` which is not present in the folder name.
 By using the parsed folder name the files will be hardlinked into the exact folder that is being used in the torrent.

-Parsing happens on `POST /api/parse`, which is also the endpoint that hardlinks the matched episodes and imports the season pack back into your torrent client.
-You can take a look at the [Webhook](#webhook) section to see what you need to add in your autobrr filter.
+Parsing first happens on `POST /api/pack`.
+That endpoint builds and caches an exact import plan without changing the filesystem or torrent client. `POST /api/parse` reuses the accepted plan, hardlinks the matched episodes, and imports the season pack.
+If the short-lived plan is unavailable after a restart or delay, `/api/parse` safely rebuilds it.

 ### Fuzzy Matching